CTT Teaching Grants

 1. Download the application form (Word file, listed below) for the desired grant and complete it.

-2. Log into NuRamp and scroll through the "Open Internal Competitions" box and locate the CTT Teaching Grants 2023 opportunity
+2. Log into NuRamp and scroll through the "Open Internal Competitions" box and locate the CTT Teaching Grants 2024 opportunity

 3. Fill out the NuRamp form, attach your completed application (Word document), and submit

-Grant Opportunities for 2023
+Grant Opportunities for 2024

 Pedagogic Intervention

-Pedagogic Intervention grants support faculty in exploring learning experiences that promote more experiential, interdisciplinary, or active approaches, whether teaching face-to-face, hybrid, or online courses.
+Pedagogic Intervention grants support instructors in exploring learning experiences that promote more experiential, interdisciplinary, or active approaches, whether teaching face-to-face, hybrid, or online courses.
 Funded activities might include workshops or lectures for students, or other special events involving external guests.
 Funds may compensate individuals, including students, for their time; may be used to pay for materials, for guest presenters/speakers, or for the costs of fieldwork.
 These grants do not normally cover off-the-shelf software or equipment, or travel to conferences unless that travel is part of project dissemination. $1,000 maximum.

 Download Pedagogic Intervention Application